UKPLab/naacl18-multitask_argument_mining/README.md

 The code has been updated since - here you find the original code as used in our experiments:
 * neuralnets -- contains BiLISTM.py for single task experiments and MultiTaskLSTM.py for multi-task experiments (slight modification of code by NR to use scikit-learn F1 score)
 * util -- various scripts for processing data and other utilities by NR
+* dataSplits -- the train, dev, test splits of all datasets used for our experiments

 ## Experimental setup
 All code is run using Python 3.